dennys-bd/goals/README.md

    Don't create the resolver.
 (Use it if you alread have a resolver)
   * `--resolver` or `-r`
    Change the resolver name for your model.
+  * `--verbose` or `-v`
+   Is a way of creating your params for the attribute, and create each attribute separately.
+(You can use spaces now) NO QUITE READY YET.

 #### scaffold auth
 `goals s auth`